 1. Diagnosis – before starting any corrective action, you’ve got to understand what is broken and where.
 Look at the team holistically and then in parts.

 A. Is there evidence where a person or process is not aligned?
-Be careful, it is easy to blame a process problem on a person.
-These two elements must be looked at in context of each other.
+Be careful; it is easy to blame a process problem on a person.
+These two elements must be looked at in the context of each other.

 B. Is there evidence that members of the team, together or individually don’t have a clear understanding of the purpose and value of their work?

-C. Is the entire team and each member of the team living by the same cultural norms?
-This is often an alignment of work ethic and behavior.
+C. Are the entire team and each member of the group living by the same cultural norms?
+The needed norms are often an alignment of work ethic and behavior.

-3. Correct – meet with the team collectively and individually to communicate why there is need for team realignment, where the misalignment is, how the team will work to get aligned, what this work looks like, who will do this work, what the end looks like, how will success be measured, tracked and reported, how the team and individuals will be held accountable and how the team, work product, organization, customer and individual benefit from attaining this alignment.
+3. Correct – meet with the team collectively and individually to communicate why there is a need for team realignment, where the misalignment is, how the team will work to get aligned.
+This work includes sharing what this work looks like, who will do this work, what the end looks like, how will success be measured, tracked and reported, how the team and individuals will be held accountable and how the team, work product, organization, customer and individual benefit from attaining this alignment.

 An aligned team performs expertly and creates significant pride in themselves, their work product and the organization.
-This is important leadership work…
+Team alignment is a vital leadership work.